raganwald/Underscore-Matchers-for-Jasmine/README.md

 Let's take it point by point:

-1. Underscore is a utility-belt library for Javascript.
-If you're using [Backbone.js][b], you are already using [Underscore][_].
-If you aren't using either, you are excused from class, this library does not apply to your project.
+1. [Underscore][_] is a utility-belt library for JavaScript.
+[Backbone.js][b] is a lightweight MVC library for JavaScript.
-2. Jasmine is a [Test-Driven Development][tdd] testing framework for Javascript.
+2. Jasmine is a [Test-Driven Development][tdd] testing framework for JavaScript.
 You can run tests in a pretty browser window, you can run tests on the command line with Node.js, you can run tests in the console.
-If you are writing Javascript and/or Coffeescript, you should be using Jasmine.
+If you are writing JavaScript and/or Coffeescript, you should be using Jasmine.
-3. If you are using Underscore or Backbone and you are using Jasmine, your tests will be cleaner and more readable with these Underscore matchers for the same reason that your code is cleaner and more readable with Underscore.
+3. If you are using Underscore or Backbone and you are using Jasmine, your tests will be cleaner and more readable with these matchers for the same reason that your code is cleaner and more readable with Underscore and Backbone.

 [tdd]: http://en.wikipedia.org/wiki/Test_Driven_Development
 [b]: http://documentcloud.github.com/backbone/